Find Cheap Auto Insurance Quotes in Your Area

 How long a ticket will affect your insurance rates

-In most cases, a traffic ticket will impact your insurance for three years.
+In most cases, a traffic ticket could impact your insurance for up to three years.

 In these cases, you may want to turn to a nonstandard insurer for coverage, as these companies specialize in providing insurance for people with imperfect driving histories.